-A. Open burning in agricultural operations in the growing of crops or raising of fowl or animals at altitudes above 3,000 feet mean sea level (msl), is exempt from this Agricultural Implementation Plan.

-- B. Agricultural burning in areas at altitudes above 6,000 feet (msl), is exempt from these Agricultural Burning Guidelines. - C. Burning of agricultural related items such as, empty pesticide containers, and toxic fertilizer bags may be permitted by the Air Pollution Control Officer on no-burn days.
-Burning will be done in accordance with stated burning preparations and consideration for fire danger. - D. The Air Pollution Control Officer may allow by special permit agricultural burning on a no-burn day, if denial of such permit would threaten imminent and substantial economic loss.
+- (a) Open burning in agricultural operations in the growing of crops or raising of fowl or animals at altitudes above 3,000 feet mean sea level (msl), is exempt from the Agricultural Burning Implementation Plan. - (b) Agricultural burning in areas at altitudes above 6,000 feet msl is exempt from the Agricultural Burning Implementation Plan. - (c) Burning of agricultural related items such as, empty pesticide containers and toxic fertilizer bags, may be permitted, by the Air Pollution Control Officer, on no-burn days.
+Burning will be done in accordance with stated burning preparations and consideration for fire danger. - (d) The Air Pollution Control Officer may allow, by special permit, agricultural burning on a no-burn day, if denial of such permit would threaten imminent and substantial economic loss.
 The applicant shall submit in writing, on a form provided, his reasons for the exception.